tinarskii/manao/README.md

 bun install
 ```

-3. Create a `.env` file in the root directory and add the following environment variables
+3. Rename a `.env.example` file to `.env` in the root directory and add the following environment variables

 ```dotenv
 CLIENT_ID= # Read FAQ to get your creditentials